How to Create an Organization Knowledge Management Framework

 - Automated content scheduling and unpublishing

-Ensure you evaluate each feature based on its value to your organization.
-Most importantly, consider how you will integrate the knowledge management solution with existing IT infrastructure and applications.
+Evaluate each feature based on its value to your organization.
+Most importantly, consider how you will integrate the KM solution with existing IT infrastructure and applications.

 Your strategy is the final piece of the puzzle for effective knowledge management.
-Without a clear, business-aligned strategy, sustaining success can be challenging, even with the best tech, the most talented workforce, and top-notch content.
+It’s all about aligning your KM initiatives with your organization’s strategy.
+It’s important to know that without a clear, business-aligned strategy, sustaining success can be challenging, even with the best tech, the most talented workforce, and top-notch content.

-Take time to document each of the above components—from the people and roles you need to meet your knowledge management goals and the content you’ll develop to the technology and solutions you’ll use to execute processes.
+Take time to document the above components—from the people and roles you need to identify and the content you’ll develop to the technology and solutions you’ll use to execute the processes.

 It’s also good to create a value proposition for your knowledge management efforts and set key performance indicators (KPIs), such as: